Diamond FMS

 The case and the problem

-An entrepreneur discovered that the water disinfection system in his greenhouse was no longer working.
-The result: less well-disinfected water, which led to a significantly lower yield.
-Without well-disinfected water, the crops would continue to lag behind.
+A farmer discovered that the water disinfection system in his greenhouse was no longer working.
+The result: less effectively disinfected water, leading to a significantly lower yield.
+Without properly disinfected water, the crops would continue to lag behind.
 However, at first glance, the investment in a new disinfection system seemed too high.
-The entrepreneur doubted whether replacement was necessary.
+The farmer doubted whether replacement was even necessary.

 What went wrong?